MRS111-OS/pixel/README.md

 ## Using Github pages

-Ensure that your mkdocs workspace is pushed to a github repo.
+Ensure that your mkdocs workspace is pushed to a github repo. **All pushes need to be made in main branch**.
 Then in the terminal:
 ```bash
 mkdocs gh-deploy
 ```
+This creates a new branch ```gh-pages``` in your current repo and pushes only the site directory as a github page.
+If ```gh-pages``` branch already exists, it pushes the changes into that branch and automatically runs a build action.

-This pushes the workspace as a github page.
-In your repo, go to Settings->Pages and start the Github Pages.
+In your repo, go to Settings->Pages and choose ```Deploy from a branch``` and choose ```gh-pages``` and start the Github Pages.
 Your Website is permanently running.

 Note: .md files support html